-As the owner and founder of eProvided data recovery, Bruce Cullen understands the importance of accessing your critical files.
+As the owner and founder of eProvided data recovery service, Bruce understands the importance of accessing your critical files.
 He’s worked in the field of data recovery for over 15 years, and he has some top-notch advice for everyone who uses data storage devices.

-Regularly backing up your data will save you time and at least some of the headache of data loss.
-It can limit the amount of data lost due to device damage or file corruption, meaning if data recovery cannot resurrect the lost data then you haven’t lost much.
+Regularly backing up your data will save you time and at least some headache of data loss.
+It can limit the amount of data lost due to device damage or file corruption, meaning if data recovery cannot resurrect the lost data, then you haven’t lost much.

 What’s the takeaway?
 Don’t be afraid of newer, faster storage technology.
 Embrace it!

 About PC based systems.
 What RAID means, buy SSD drives for lightning fast drive speeds.

 Your PC will operate in most cases 300% faster.
 No, we’re not talking about ant spray.
 When RAID first came on the technology scene, it stood for “redundant array of inexpensive disks.”
 Today, “inexpensive” has been swapped out for “independent.”

 In its simplest terms, RAID is a virtualization technology made to combine multiple disk drive components into a rational unit that will ultimately improve performance.
 When combined with SSD, or solid-state drives, you will reap the rewards of unbelievably fast drive speeds.
 As pointed out earlier, faster speeds equate to fewer data mishaps when transferring files from one device to another.

 Consumers store data on cell phones.
 Cell phones that are waterproof like the Samsung Galaxy are a better choice.